carbon-language/carbon-lang/docs/design/generics/details.md

 The result of the call to `AddAndScaleGeneric` from `CallWithGeneralPoint` has type `GeneralPoint(C)` and so has a `Get` method and a `Vector.Scale` method.
-But, in contrast to how `DoubleThreeTimes` works, since `Vector` is implemented externally the return value in this case does not directly have a `Scale` method.
+But, in contrast to how `DoubleThreeTimes` works, since `Vector` is implemented without `extend` the return value in this case does not directly have a `Scale` method.

 ### Implementation model